nextflow-io/nextflow/docs/azure.md

   azure.batch.pools.<name>.publisher = "microsoft-azure-batch"
   ```

-In the above snippet replace `<name>` with the name of your Azure node pool.
+In the above snippet, replace `<name>` with the name of your Azure node pool.

-See the [Advanced settings](#advanced-settings) below and [Azure Batch nodes](https://docs.microsoft.com/en-us/azure/batch/batch-linux-nodes) documentation for more details.
+See the [Advanced settings](#advanced-settings) below and the [Azure Batch nodes](https://docs.microsoft.com/en-us/azure/batch/batch-linux-nodes) documentation for more details.

 ### Private container registry

-As of version `21.05.0-edge`, a private container registry from where to pull Docker images can be optionally specified as follows
+As of version `21.05.0-edge`, a private container registry for Docker images can be specified as follows:

 ```groovy
 azure {